sourcegraph/about/blogposts/building-native-mobile-apps-with-graphql.md

 ### 1. Empowers and unblocks app developers

 Mobile teams are usually completely separate from backend teams: they use different languages and have a different culture.
-As a result, theres often a bit of conflict between mobile and backend developers.
+As a result, there's often a bit of conflict between mobile and backend developers.

 From a mobile dev perspective, they want data for a particular flow as efficiently as possible, overfetching or making round trips.
 On the other hand, backend developers don't want to add version specific or custom endpoints for mobile.